parrt/ml-articles/gradient-boosting/L1-loss.md

 plt.show()
 </pyfig>

-The $\Delta_m$ weak models have a hard time predicting the three rent prices on the left, as you can see.
+The blue dots are the sign vector elements used to train $\Delta_m$ weak models, the dashed lines are the predictions made by $\Delta_m$, and the dotted line is the origin at 0.
+The $\Delta_m$  models have a hard time predicting the sign vectors, as you can see, because the sign vector elements are dissimilar in one leaf of each stub.
 Here are the stubs that generate those dashed lines:

 <img src="images/stubs-mae.svg" width="90%">

-Here are the weighted $\Delta_m$ prediction vectors for first three stages that illustrates how using two different weights for the same model allows much more control over steps to the target.
+Despite the imprecision of the weak models, the weighted $\Delta_m$ predictions nudge $\hat{\vec y}$ closer and closer to the true $\vec y$.
+The following figure illustrates how using two different weights for the same model, one per stub leaf, allows more control over steps to the target than a single weight allows.

 <pyfig label=examples hide=true width="90%">
 f0 = df.rent.median()